zio/zio-zmx/docs/metrics/index.md

 ## Histograms

 A histogram observes `Double` values and counts the observed values in buckets.
 Each bucket is defined by an upper boundary and the count for a bucket with the upper boundary `b` increases by `1` if an observed value `v` is less or equal to `b`.

-As a consequence, all buckets that have a boundary `b1` with `b1 > b` will increase by one after observing `v`.
+As a consequence, all buckets that have a boundary `b1` with `b1 > b` will increase by `1` after observing `v`.

 A histogram also keeps track of the overall count of observed values and the sum of all observed values.

 By definition, the last bucket is always defined as `Double.MaxValue`, so that the count of observed values in the last bucket is always equal to the overall count of observed values within the histogram.

 To define a histogram aspect, the API requires that the boundaries for the histogram are specified when creating the aspect.